growit-io/terragrunt-aws-poc/README.md

-# Template
+# Terragrunt Template
-> Repository template with GitHub workflows
+> Repository template with GitHub workflows for Terragrunt

+This project uses a single [parent `terragrunt.hcl` file](terragrunt.hcl) that is included by all child `terragrunt.hcl` files.
+The parent `terragrunt.hcl` file provides `terragrunt`, and `remote_state` blocks as well as an `inputs` attribute that can be configured via `terragrunt.yml` files that are located in each level of the configuration directory hierarchy.

+For more details on this approach, and the definition of supported attributes in `terragrunt.yml` files, see the [documentation](docs/terragrunt/README.md).

 ## Features